Bugswriter/tuxi/README.md

 # Tuxi

-Tuxi is a simple bash script which scrape google search for getting instant answers of your question on your terminal.
+Tuxi is a simple bash script which scrapes Google's search results and provides instant, concise answers for your questions in the terminal.

 [Watch this Video Please](https://www.youtube.com/watch?v=EtwWvMa8muU)
-> Also checkout my youtube channel for more scripts like this
+> Also checkout my YouTube channel for more scripts like this.

 ## Requirements
 * [pup](https://github.com/ericchiang/pup) - CLI tool for processing HTML.